jasonsikes/Teapot/Rendering/Breakdown.md

 6. utils:
 For utility functions and classes that assist in operations like logging, debugging, file handling, or other helper functions.
 Example files: Logger.h, FileLoader.h
-7. shaders:
+7. textures:
-If implementing shader-like functionality or programmable aspects of the ray tracing process, this folder can contain such implementations.
+If implementing texture-like functionality or programmable aspects of the ray tracing process, this folder can contain such implementations.
-Example files: Shader.h, PhongShader.h
+Example files: Texture.h, PhongTexture.h
 tests:
 Contains unit tests or other testing scripts specific to the ray tracing algorithms and functionalities.
 Example files: RaytracerTests.cpp